dudewheresmycode/opengolfsim.com/desktop/shot-data.md

 The app stores all shot data that GSPro provides between the tee and the last shot before the cup.
 This includes:

-- Hole number
-- Shot
+- Ball Speed
-- Club index
+- Club Speed
+- Angel of Attach
-- Distance
+- Carry
-- Horizontal Launch Angle
+- Horizontal Launch Angle (HLA)
-- Vertical Launch Angle
+- Vertical Launch Angle (VLA)
+- Loft
+- Back Spin
-- Speed
+- Side Spin
-- Hole result
+- and more!

 This information is stored locally on your PC and tied to your OpenGolfSim account.

+**Radar-Based Launch Monitors with GSPro – Accuracy Summary**

+Keep in mind radar-based launch monitors like the Garmin R10 measure basic data such as club and ball speed, but rely on calculations for key metrics like spin, carry distance, and shot shape.
+When used with GSPro, much of the ball data is estimated, not directly measured.
+For more accurate results, consider a monitor that tracks spin and ball flight directly.

 ---

 ## Viewing Shot History

 You can view past shots in the **Shot Data** section of the desktop app:

+After installing OpenGolfSim be sure to **enable** the Collect Shot Data option from the Shot Data tab.

 ---